A Message From The President

 City Bank was established in Natchitoches in 1933 and has been an integral part of this historic community for over 85 years.

 The City Bank family constantly strives for excellence and we pride ourselves on the personal services we offer to all of our customers.
-As a City Bank customer, you will benefit from a full range of services including internet banking, mobile banking, bill pay, Zelle, debit cards, Access 24, as well as a variety of consumer, commercial and residential mortgage loans.
+As a City Bank customer, you will benefit from a full range of services including internet banking, mobile banking, bill pay, Zelle, debit cards, mobile deposit, Access 24, as well as a variety of consumer, commercial and residential mortgage loans.
 We also provide various deposit accounts with very competitive interest rates.

 At A Glance